-- If you have a work-study award and want to work after June 20, you need to have completed the 2017-18 FAFSA and have a work-study award.
-In addition, you must be enrolled in at least 6 credits for fall 2017 (graduate students, 5 credits).
+- If you have a work-study award and want to work after June 15, you need to have completed the 2019-20 FAFSA and have a work-study award.
+In addition, you must be enrolled in at least 6 credits for fall 2019 (graduate students, 5 credits).
 Your supervisor will complete a Hire New Candidate form so you can continue working on or after July 1.
-If you’re a new work-study student, you can start working June 30.

 - Alternative Loans are another option.
 We recommend federal aid first, (subsidized, unsubsidized, PLUS loans).
 However, private lenders may be an option if you are ineligible for summer aid.
 Talk to your private lender for eligibility criteria.